Misel4/PushNotification_Android_Xamarin/README.md

 # PushNotification_Android_Xamarin

+User Interface App
-User Interface receives Notifications from a server using App Center and Firebase service.
+The user receives Notifications from a server.
+Using App Center and Firebase service.

 ## Prerequisites